strafe/grumi/README.md

 Once submitted you'll be given a `Client ID` and `Client secret`.
 Copy the `Client ID` and place it in `$HOME/.config/grumi/client_id` (you can also use the `-c, --client_id` option instead of the local file if it fits your use case).

+## Restrictions
+Imgur impose some harsher restrictions on API uploads compared to their website uploader:
+- The following MIME types are supported:
+  - Images: `image/jpeg`, `image/gif`, `image/apng`, `image/tiff` & `image/png`.
+  - Videos: `video/mp4`, `video/webm`, `video/x-matroska`, `video/quicktime`, `video/x-flv`, `video/x-msvideo`, `video/x-ms-wmv` & `video/mpeg`.
+- Images are limited to 10MB in file size, and videos are limited to 200MB in file size.
+- Videos are limited to 60 seconds in length.

 ## Examples
 Upload a single image or video (videos may take a while to process).
 ```